gvwilson/thirdbit/src/fiction/santas/index.md

 "Why do you keep calling her 'sensei'?"
 Finner asked,
-instantly annoyed at the whining tone in his voice.
+instantly annoyed by the whining tone in his voice.
 "And where are we,
 and who are you?"

 The three santas exchanged looks.
-The lean santa sighed.
+The smaller santa sighed.
 "I'm Santa Hood.
 This is Santa Greenwood, and…?"